eclipse-edc/Samples/transfer/transfer-01-file-transfer/README.md

 endpoints from the EDC's management API in this sample and integrated the extension for token-based API authentication.
 Therefore, we add the property `edc.api.auth.key` and set it to e.g. `password`.
 And last, we also need to configure the consumer's webhook address.
-We expose the IDS API endpoints on a different port and path than other endpoints, so the property `ids.webhook.address` is adjusted to match the IDS API port.
+We expose the IDS API endpoints on a different port and path than other endpoints, so the property `edc.dsp.callback.address` is adjusted to match the IDS API port.

 The consumer connector also needs the `status-checker` extension for marking the transfer as completed on the consumer side.